Pack Internship Grant Program

 When do the internships take place?

-Each intern completes 120 hours during the spring semester.
+The internships take place during the Spring semester.
 Hours are distributed differently at each internship—employers and interns work together to determine an appropriate schedule.
 The program sets a maximum of 15 working hours a week for the intern.

-Any University of Nevada, Reno undergraduate enrolled in at least 15 undergraduate credits (full-time student) for the Spring semester with a minimum 2.75 cumulative GPA is eligible to apply.
-Seniors who are planning to graduate in May 2021 are exempt from having a 15-credit Spring semester courseload.
+Any University of Nevada, Reno undergraduate enrolled full-time student for the Spring semester with a minimum 2.75 cumulative GPA is eligible to apply.
+Seniors who are planning to graduate in May are exempt from a full-time courseload.

 If I am selected as a Pack Intern, what resources and services are available for me to use?